caiohsramos/caiohsramos.github.io/_posts/2021-08-30-publishing-to-ipfs-using-gh-actions.markdown

 ---

 ## IPFS - Interplanetary File System
+### Edit: Pinata has restricted HTTP uploads, so this guide is deprecated :(

 > A peer-to-peer hypermedia protocol designed to preserve and grow humanity's knowledge by making the web upgradeable, resilient, and more open.